 To support the families with children, Her Majesty’s Revenue and Customs (HMRC) pays Child tax credit (CTC) to them.
 In addition to the child benefit, a family receives the Child tax credit and they can claim it irrespective of the fact that the family is employed or not.
-Per the policy, the Child tax credit should be used for the benefit of children.
-Hence, parents should be alert and not miss out on this opportunity.
+Per the policy, the Child tax credit amount should be used for the benefit of children.
+Hence, parents should be alert and not miss out on THE opportunity of claiming child tax credit.
 The Child tax credit is beneficial for parents who have a low income and have the responsibility of at least one child.
 Parents can even get money for each child they are responsible for.
-Additional CTC is available for parents, if the child has a disability, and the parents are eligible for Personal Independence Payments (PIP), and Disability Living Allowance (DLA).
+Additional child tax credit (CTC) is available for parents if the child has a disability, and the parents are eligible for Personal Independence Payments (PIP), and Disability Living Allowance (DLA).

 Child tax credit comprises of two important elements:

-A family can get the amount based on certain criteria, such as:
+A family can get the child tax credit amount based on certain criteria, such as: